-When a control panel calls the central station receiver, it waits to hear a "handshake" frequency from the receiver to confirm that the receiver is on-line and ready to receive its message.
+When a control panel calls the central station receiver, it waits to hear a handshake frequency from the receiver to confirm that the receiver is on-line and ready to receive its message.
 Once the panel hears the handshake it is programmed to listen for, it sends its message.
-The panel then waits for a "kissoff" frequency from the receiver acknowledging that the message was received and understood.
+The panel then waits for a kissoff frequency from the receiver acknowledging that the message was received and understood.

 Once the handshake frequency is received and understood by the panel, the panel will send its message.
-If there is an error in the transmission (the receiver does not receive a "valid" message), the kissoff frequency will not be given by the central station receiver.
+If there is an error in the transmission (the receiver does not receive a valid message), the kissoff frequency is not given by the central station receiver.

 The panel will make a number of attempts to the primary telephone number and a number of attempts to the secondary telephone number (if programmed) to get a valid message through.
-The number of attempts that are made to each number is determined by the programming of field 321.
-If the panel is not successful after its numerous attempts, the keypad will display "Comm Failure."
+The number of attempts that are made to each number is determined by the programming of field 3×21.
+If the panel is not successful after its numerous attempts, the keypad will display COMM FAILURE.